Skip to main content

 Backend systems that stay inspectable

-I like event flows, clear state boundaries, and operational surfaces that explain what the system is doing without needing tribal knowledge.
+I like event flows, explicit state boundaries, and operational surfaces that explain what the system is doing without tribal knowledge.

 Product interfaces for technical work

 The UI work matters because operators need trust.
-I spend time on hierarchy, evidence, and interaction clarity, not just endpoint wiring.
+I care about hierarchy, evidence, and interaction clarity as much as endpoint wiring.

 Testing that supports shipping